aurimontem/phs/week_4/README.md

 Finally, open the file `beamer_in_markdown.md`.
 Compile it with `@w` and open it with `@o`.
 This is a beamer (latex-style) file, useful for presentations, made in markdown!
-Easy text produces beautiful slides.
-(This is how I do all of my slides!)
+This workflow makes it easy to produce high-quality slides for presentations with only a few lines of text.

+This workflow also makes markdown extremely useful for casual note taking.
+For example, You can annotate papers that you read in a `papers.md` document with headers and bullet points.
+Alternatively, you can
-I use markdown as my go-to for casual note taking.
-For example, I annotate papers that I read in a `papers.md` document with headers and bullet points; I make notes for skype meetings with a collaborator using `pandoc` to turn my markdown into a beamer document (it turns different headings into new slides);
+make notes for skype meetings with a collaborator using `pandoc` to turn your markdown into a beamer document (it turns different headings into new slides).
-and right now I am writing a PHS `README.md` file in markdown.
+In fact, the document you are reading right now is actually a `README.md` file created in markdown!

 More vim practice
 -----------------